CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Anti-aliasing

-code can be found in pathtrace.cu in "generate ray from camera"
+code can be found in pathtrace.cu in "generate ray from camera".

-anti-aliasing is best done on the gpu because every ray from the camera must be slightly manipulated.
+Anti-aliasing is best done on the gpu because every ray from the camera must be slightly manipulated.
 Therefore since we have many rays and they are all data dependent it makes sense to compute this on a gpu.

 The idea behind anti aliasing is to add some jitter or randomness to the camera rays.
-Instead of having the rays shoot out the same direction every time we add a slight random offset.
-This has the rays bounce in different possibly more interesting directions to accumlate color.
+Instead of having the rays shoot out the same direction every time, we add a slight random offset.
+This has the input rays start in a different possibly more interesting directions to accumlate color.
 What we see with the anti aliasing is edges become a bit smoother.
 This technique is essentially free because all we are doing is adding some randomness to the first rays direction.

 Unfortunately if we use anti aliasing we can not use the First Bounce Cache technique.
 This is because we are manipulating our first rays just a bit.
 So the first computation will not always be the same.